chamelaeon/Dicebot/README.md

     - **Fudge1Group**: Triggered when only one group of Fudge dice are rolled (e.g. 4dF). *Markers*: %s, %s, %s, %s, %s, %s.
 In order: The dice roll made, the user who made the dice roll, the numeric result of the dice roll, the actual faces of the dice result (e.g. -, , , +), the result of the dice after modifiers, the Fate Ladder description of the roll.
     - **FudgeMoreGroups**: Triggered when multiple groups of Fudge dice are rolled (e.g. 10 4dF). *Markers*: %s, %s, %s, %s.
 In order: The dice roll made, the user who made the dice roll, the results for all groups, the actual faces of the dice for all groups.
 - ####Criticals
-    - **CriticalFailures**:The list of critical failure messages, separated by commas.
+    - **CriticalFailures**:The list of critical failure messages, separated by '#' symbols.
-    - **CriticalSuccesses**:The list of critical success messages, separated by commas.
+    - **CriticalSuccesses**:The list of critical success messages, separated by '#' symbols.

 ###Building the project from source
 The dicebot is configured as a Maven project, and any maven command should work on the project out of the box.
 To build an